johncedricVargas/Metacrafters-Project-Create-a-Token/README.md

 # Project: Smart Contract

 This solidity smart contract is intended to create, manage, and utulize the features of a basic token system known as CoinToken(CT).
-It allows for the minting (creating) and burning (reduce) of tokens, as well as confirming the balance of the adrress.
+It allows for the minting which we add token and burning which remove our tokens.

 # Getting Started

 ### Executing the program
  I use remix: https://remix.ethereum.org/ to make this program.
-It is a website, hence, download in not needed.

 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.25;

 ```
-- **SPDX-License-Identifier: MI** : T indicates the license under which the code is released.
+- **SPDX-License-Identifier: MI** : Indicates the licensed
-- **pragma solidity 0.8.25;** : Specifies the version of the solidity that is used.
+- **pragma solidity 0.8.25;** : Solidity Version

 I declared ContractToken as a contract that allows the user to mint and burn tokens.
 This contract contains public variables, a mapping , and functions for mining and burning tokens.